yifanzhang-pro/Matrix-SSL/README.md

-# PyTorch-KernelSSL
+# Matrix-SSL

-Code for Kernel-SSL from paper titled 'Kernel-SSL: Kernel KL Divergence for Self-supervised Learning'.
+Code for Matrix-SSL from paper titled 'Matrix-SSL: Matrix Information Theory for Self-supervised Learning'.

 ## Introduction

-PyTorch Implementation for Kernel-SSL, Modified from MEC Codes.
+PyTorch Implementation for Matrix-SSL, Modified from MEC Codes.